vgdh/seam-hiding-whitepaper/README.md

 # Hide the Seam Completely
 The whitepaper describes how to completely eliminate the visible seam.

+(I have also already written some basic post processors for slicers.
+Enjoy! [repository](https://github.com/vgdh/seam-slope-postprocessor))

 ## Explanation
 Every closed loop will eventually have a visible seam.
 However, if there is no specific point where the line ends, there is no seam, right?
 1. Begin the line with a height of 0 and gradually increase the height of the nozzle and the line over some length until it reaches the full height of the line.